-Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than normal.
+Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range.
 Glucose is your body's main energy source.

-Hypoglycemia needs immediate treatment when blood sugar levels are low.
+Hypoglycemia needs immediate treatment.
 For many people, a fasting blood sugar of 70 milligrams per deciliter (mg/dL), or 3.9 millimoles per liter (mmol/L), or below should serve as an alert for hypoglycemia.
 But your numbers might be different.
-Ask your doctor.
+Ask your health care provider.

-Treatment involves quickly getting your blood sugar back to normal either with high-sugar foods or drinks or with medications.
+Treatment involves quickly getting your blood sugar back to within the standard range either with a high-sugar food or drink or with medication.
 Long-term treatment requires identifying and treating the cause of hypoglycemia.

-If blood sugar levels become too low, signs and symptoms can include:
+If blood sugar levels become too low, hypoglycemia signs and symptoms can include:

 - An irregular or fast heartbeat